Skip to content

 Microsoft Azure Storage use case

-7. Drag and drop the Respond Mediator to send back the response from creating the container as shown below.
+7. Click + below the CreateContainer node to add the Respond Mediator to send back the response from creating the container as shown below.

 Microsoft Azure Storage use case

-8. Create the next API resource, which is /addblob by dragging and dropping another API resource to the design view.
-This API resource will retrieve information about the blob from the incoming HTTP POST request such as the container name, blob name and the file content and upload it to Microsoft Azure Storage.
+8. Follow the same steps to create the next API resource, /addblob.
+This API resource will retrieve information about the blob from the incoming HTTP POST request, such as the container name, blob name, and the file content, and upload it to Microsoft Azure Storage.

 • Container Name - json-eval($.containerName)